Part One: Making a Small Pouch in the Stomach

-During this part of the surgery, the stomach is divided in two -- a large portion, and a much smaller one.
+The surgeon divides the stomach into a large portion, and a much smaller one.
 Then, in a process sometimes called "stomach stapling,” the small part of the stomach is sewn or stapled together to make a pouch, which can hold only a cup or so of food.

 With such a small stomach, people feel full quickly and eat less.
-This strategy is also called "restrictive," since the new stomach size restricts food intake.
+This strategy is also called "restrictive," since the new stomach size restricts how much food it can hold.

 Part Two: Bypass

-The new, small stomach pouch is disconnected from the first part of the small intestine (the duodenum), and then connected to a portion of the small intestine slightly farther down (the jejunum).
+The surgeon disconnects the new, small stomach pouch from the first part of the small intestine (the duodenum), and then connects it to a part of the small intestine slightly farther down (the jejunum).
 This surgical technique is called a "Roux-en-Y."

 After a Roux-en-Y, food passes directly from the stomach into the jejunum, bypassing the duodenum.
-This leads to reduced absorption of calories and nutrients.
+This curbs your absorption of calories and nutrients.
 This weight loss method is called "malabsorptive."

 Recovery and Potential Complications

 After gastric bypass surgery, people typically stay in the hospital for 2 to 3 days and return to normal activity within 2 to 3 weeks.
 About 10% of people have complications, which are usually minor and include: